 WORDS BY JOSEPH FURNESS

-Alongside your colorful, conspicuous and otherworldly (Foam Runners, we’re looking at you) kicks, it’s vital to keep a selection of dependable sneakers within your rotation.
+Alongside your colourful, conspicuous and otherworldly (Foam Runners, we’re looking at you) kicks, it’s vital to keep a selection of dependable sneakers within your rotation.
 You know, the kind you can throw on with whatever you’re wearing – whether that’s an Amiri tee and joggers look, a Homme Plissé blazer and trousers ensemble or a Diesel denim ‘fit.

-The OG Air Jordan is often credited as the silhouette that kickstarted the never-ending, community-building sneaker hype.
+The OG Air Jordan is a seminal shoe often credited as the silhouette that kickstarted the never-ending, community-building sneaker hype.
 Ever since its original 1985 release date, the high-top silhouette has been a key pillar of sneaker collections worldwide because it’s a timeless silhouette that encapsulates a pivotal moment in fashion history.

 In 2019, Reebok collaborated with normcore deity Justin R. Saunders – the Montreal-based founder of JJJJound – who subtly enhanced one of their most popular sneaker silhouettes: the Reebok Club C 85.
 Today, this premium crep is one of the most sought after Reeboks in existence as it represents high craftsmanship and, in turn, eternal elegance.

 If retro ‘fits are kinda your thing, the Puma Suede is arguably the most suitable classic sneaker for you.
 Born in the late ‘60s, the streamlined sneak has been relied upon by generation after generation – and now it’s time for you to put your trust in the steadfast silhouette.